 Cafe in ‘t Aepjen

 This small bruincafe is nested in the heart of De Wallen.
-As it was located near the harbor it was also an inn in the 17th century.
+As it’s located near the harbor it was also an inn in the 17th century.
 The story goes that sailors would try to pay their bills at the inn by trading their pet monkeys.
 You’ll notice there are lots of monkey icons around this bar.
 Cafe In ‘t Aepjen is housed in one of Amsterdam’s oldest structures, built in 1519.

 In ‘t Aepjen